destenson/kalman-filter-rs/PRPs/README.md

 # Kalman Filter PRPs (Project Requirements and Planning)

 ## Overview
-This directory contains detailed implementation plans for enhancing the kalman_filter crate from a working implementation to a production-ready, well-documented, and thoroughly validated library.
+This directory contains detailed implementation plans for enhancing the kalman_filters crate from a working implementation to a production-ready, well-documented, and thoroughly validated library.

 ## PRPs Created